CentidoMS/CentidoMS/README.md

 CentidoMS
 =========

 CentidoMS is another CMS (Content Management System).
-With a CMS you can make websites easily.
-CentidoMS is Open Source.
-You can edit and use it for free.

-CentidoMS is in the Pre Alpha Phase.
-Help us to make CentidoMS better.
-Give us your feedback on 'feedback@centidoms.org'.
+I developed it two years ago.
+Since then I never updated it.
+My plan is to create a better version of the CMS.

 ## Copyright
 Copyright (C) 2013 CentidoMS